nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 bring the window to the maximized state.

 The `UserProfileWindow#show()`, first calls the `UserProfileWindow#initializeFields()`,
 to initialize all the fields with the latest User Profile Credentials.
-This would in turn also call `UserProfileWindow#setFields()`, to set them up in the Ui.
+This would, in turn also call `UserProfileWindow#setFields()`, to set them up in the UI.
 After all the setting up is done, the User Profile Window is shown.

 The `UserProfileWindow#focus()`, calls the `getRoot()` method to obtain the root object.